 - Boil the potatoes with the skins on.

 - While those are cooking, fry the bacon in a large skillet until crisp and remove to paper towels to drain.
+Once cool enough to handle, crumble the bacon.

 - Peel the cooked potatoes (see post above for more detailed instructions), and thinly slice.